tochno-st/sudrfscraper/README.md

-## SUDRFScraper
+## SUDRFScraper (User-friendly interactive interface to parse court decision)

-Project made in collaboration with 'To Be Precise' https://github.com/tochno-st
+Project made by **Andrew Sudarkin** in collaboration with [**To Be Precise**](https://tochno.st/).

 NB:

-sudrf.ru sometimes is blocking requests from foreign IPs.
+> sudrf.ru sometimes is blocking requests from foreign IPs.
 So using Russian IP (inside Russia or via proxy server / VPN) is needed.

-DESCRIPTION:
+### DESCRIPTION

-Among russian independent journalists official aggregator bsr.sudrf.ru known as "Pravosudie" is associated with only one feeling - pain.
+Among Russian independent journalists official aggregator bsr.sudrf.ru known as «Pravosudie» is associated with only one feeling — pain 🤕.
 It is script-based, it is slow, it is off half of the time.

 So solution was as obvious as necessary.
 Just re-do aggregation from the courts websites instead of using script built on our taxes.

 Websites of courts are using different interfaces.
 Some are using scripts, so selenium is needed anyway.
 More important for a user: some courts are with CAPTCHA, though implementation as dumb as possible (basically you need to type one captcha for a whole region).

-Nevertheless, SUDRFScraper keeps on winning in compression with "Pravosudie".
+Nevertheless, SUDRFScraper keeps on winning in compression with «Pravosudie».
 It is faster due to its mainly request nature and multi-threading.
-It is more stable: there are always courts which are down, but it is bearable considering that whole "Pravosudie" tends to be down.
+It is more stable: there are always courts which are down, but it is bearable considering that whole «Pravosudie» tends to be down.

-Also, SUDRFScraper provides UI so there's no need to do any coding.
+Also, SUDRFScraper **provides UI so there's no need to do any coding**.

-IMPORTANT THINGS TO KNOW BEFORE USING:
+### IMPORTANT THINGS TO KNOW BEFORE USING:

 Scraper uses FireFox WebDriver, so you should have firefox browser.
 If you see errors about WebDriver in logs, follow the instruction that may help:

-1. Visit "https://github.com/mozilla/geckodriver/releases" and download driver for your OS.
+- Visit [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases) and download driver for your OS.
-2. Replace driver in ./src/main/resources/"name-of-your-OS"/.
+- Replace driver in ./src/main/resources/"name-of-your-OS"/.

 Scraped cases are only first-instance considered (no appellations).
 Scraped cases are among courts of general jurisdiction.